 You may not know me, but you might be familiar with my jeans.
 Not to brag, but they're the top-selling item on the Home Shopping Network, and I created them specifically for women over 40.

 To some people, the most fascinating aspect of my story is my dramatic success as a fashion designer.
 But personally, I'm most proud of the fact that today, in my 60s and after a lifetime of struggles, I am finally attaining everything I ever dreamed of -- professionally, personally and even romantically.
+"Good Jeans: 10 Simple Truths About Feeling Great, Staying Sexy and Aging Agelessly" -- the desire to teach people how they can not only reinvent themselves, but maximize their fulfillment and happiness at any age.

 From An Abusive Childhood: I sometimes describe my childhood as "growing up 'Addams Family' in a 'Leave It to Beaver' world" -- long on abuse, but short on love.
 I left home as a teenager and never looked back.
 I made my way in the world with my fashion-design skills, and the things that happened to me along the way read like a romance novel.